11 NFL experts answer four questions on next season: Super Bowl, MVP and breakout picks

 Yates: Josh Allen, QB, Bills.
 Allen was the second-most-deserving candidate for the award this past season, and I expect him to be at the front of the chase next year.
 He's still among the best dual threats in the NFL and is asked to carry a significant load annually.

-Name one team, coach or player that will breakout in the 2024 season.
+Name one team, coach or player who will breakout in the 2024 season.

 Bowen: Tyrique Stevenson, CB, Bears.
 Stevenson had four interceptions and 11 pass breakups in his rookie season.
 He was an easy fit in Matt Eberflus' defense and has the physical play style and ball skills to produce breakout numbers in 2024.